Denali: Climbing history

-Given the skepticism surrounding Cook's story, interest in claiming the first ascent remained.
+Given the skepticism concerning Cook's story, interest in claiming the first ascent remained.
 Miners and other Alaskans living in Kantishna and Fairbanks wanted the honors to go to local men.
-In 1909, four Alaska residents – Tom Lloyd, Peter Anderson, Billy Taylor, and Charles McGonagall – set out from Fairbanks, Alaska in late December with supplies and dogs that were in part paid for by bettors in a Fairbanks bar.
+In 1909, four Alaska residents – Tom Lloyd, Peter Anderson, Billy Taylor, and Charles McGonagall – set out from Fairbanks, Alaska during late December with supplies and dogs that were in part paid for by bettors in a Fairbanks tavern.
 By March 1910, the men had established a base camp near one of the sites where the Brooks party had been and pressed on from the north via the Muldrow glacier.
 Unlike some previous expeditions, they discovered a pass, since named McGonagall Pass, which allowed them to bypass the Wickersham Wall and access the higher reaches of the mountain.
 At roughly 11,000 ft, Tom Lloyd, old and less physically fit than the others, stayed behind.
 According to their account, the remaining three men pioneered a route following Karstens Ridge around the Harper Icefall, then reached the upper basin before ascending to Pioneer Ridge.
 The three men carried a 14 ft spruce pole.
 Around 19,000 ft, Charles McGonagall, older and having exhausted himself carrying the spruce pole, remained behind.
 On April 3, 1910, Billy Taylor and Peter Anderson scrambled the final few hundred feet to reach the north peak of Denali, at 19,470 ft high, the shorter of the two peaks.
 The pair erected the pole near the top, with the hope that it would be visible from lower reaches to prove they had made it.